njwilson23/irlib/doc/doc_installation.rst

    permissions** to the conda directory and create an environment specifically to use irlib (Run one of these options):

+-  This will be a bare-bones installation to run irlib

 ``conda create -n irlib -c conda-forge python h5py scipy matplotlib cython geopandas``

--  This will be a bare-bones installation to run irlib
+-  As above but also installs vitables, an hdf viewer and sphinx:

-``conda create -n irlib -c conda-forge python h5py scipy matplotlib cython geopandas sphinx vitables spyder-kernels``
+``conda create -n irlib -c conda-forge python h5py scipy matplotlib cython geopandas sphinx vitables numpydoc``

--  As above but also installs vitables, an hdf viewer, sphinx and spyder-kernels to allow you to use spyder to run and debug the code (but only if you set the interpreter to the correct environment).
-The trick with spyder is that the spyder-kernels version must be supported by your version of spyder.
-You may want to pin the spyder-kernels version (and/or your python version) like (This will go OUT OF DATE as spyder moves forward, the following works with spyder 4):

-``conda create -n irlib -c conda-forge python=3.8 h5py scipy matplotlib cython geopandas vitables spyder-kernels=1.9``

--  Use the environment file in the repository (spyder-kernels=1.9 here will also go OUT OF DATE as the Spyder package evolves):
+-  Or use the environment file in the repository:

 ``conda create -n environment.yml``